 ILDR2 is a novel immune checkpoint target with a unique mechanism of action discovered computationally by Compugen.
 While ILDR2 demonstrates an inhibitory effect on T cells, consistent with its role as an immune checkpoint ligand, preclinical data suggest that ILDR2 inhibition exerts its effects on immune cell priming rather than on directly enhancing immune cell killing effects in the tumor microenvironment.

-The program is now in an ongoing Phase 1 study sponsored and conducted by Bayer evaluating the safety and tolerability of BAY 1905254 in patients with advanced solid tumors.
+The program is now in an ongoing Phase 1 study sponsored and conducted by Bayer evaluating the safety and tolerability of BAPOTULIMAB in patients with advanced solid tumors.